 Slow Travel Tours began to take shape about a year ago.
-Our group members are all small business owners who met through the Slow Travel website (no longer an active website).
+Our group members are all small business owners who met through the vibrant Slow Travel website (no longer an active website).
 Slow Travel is a community of travelers who enjoy traveling more slowly, especially in Europe.

 In 2005 when my husband Charley and I were planning our first Luberon Experience tours in Provence, I reached out to two people I had “met” on Slow Travel who were leading successful small group tours in Italy.
 Gail Hecko of Gail’s Great Escapes and Cheryl Alexander of Italian Excursion were so helpful in sharing their experiences with us and offered valuable suggestions and encouragement.
 As The Luberon Experience continued to develop, I got to know other small group tour leaders online, like Bill and Kristi Steiner of Adventures in Italy.
 Later we connected with Cynthia Abbott Zalambani, Matthew Daub of Arts Sojourn, and Anne and Kirk Woodyard of Music and Markets Tours.

 I was so impressed with each of these interesting and enthusiastic people, who were all so passionate about their small group tours in some special part of Europe.
 It was clear to me that there was a potential synergy; we were running compatible trips and shared a similar philosophy about travel.
 We began to get to know each other better, exchange ideas, and explore possible ways to work together.